CharlieMc0/universal-token-launcher/backend/README.md

   - Automatic source code dependency resolution for verification
   - Status tracking and polling for verification completion
   - Explorer URLs for verified contracts
+- Enhanced API responses for tokens:
+  - Added detailed contract information for each chain in chainInfo array
+  - Included contract addresses and deployment status for each chain
+  - Added verification status (verified, pending, failed) for deployed contracts
+  - Included explorer URLs and Blockscout URLs for easy contract viewing
+  - Provided links to verified contract source code
+  - Consistently formatted chainInfo across all token-related endpoints
 - Enhanced testing framework for contract deployment and token management:
   - Improved output display of contract addresses and transaction hashes in tests
   - Created comprehensive demo script for full token flow demonstration